Religious fasting: Hinduism

 Methods of fasting also vary widely and cover a broad spectrum.
 If followed strictly, the person fasting does not partake any food or water from the previous day's sunset until 48 minutes after the following day's sunrise.
 Fasting can also mean limiting oneself to one meal during the day, abstaining from eating certain food types or eating only certain food types.
-In any case, the fasting person is not supposed to eat or even touch any animal products (i.e., meat, eggs) except dairy products.
+In any case, the fasting person is not supposed to eat or even touch any animal products (i.e., meat, eggs) except dairy products and honey.
 For many Hindu communities during fasting, starchy items such as potatoes, Sago and sweet potatoes, purple-red sweet potatoes, amaranth seeds, nuts and shama millet are allowed.
 Popular fasting dishes in western part of India include Farari chevdo, Sabudana Khichadi or peanut soup.

+Fasting in scriptures

 In Shri Vidya, one is forbidden to fast because the Devi is within them, and starving would in return starve the god.
 The only exception in Srividya for fasting is on the anniversary of the day one's parents died.